 Business Administration | Academic Advising Handbook

 The College of Business offers a major and minor in Business Administration.
-Students majoring in Business Administration select an area of concentration from the following: Accounting, Finance, Marketing, International Business, Actuarial Science & Risk Management, or Management.
+Students majoring in Business Administration select an area of concentration from the following: Accounting, Finance, Marketing, International Business, or Management.

 Students who have decided to major in Business Administration should select a faculty advisor in Business Administration before their junior year.
-Juniors and seniors in Business Administration must be advised by a faculty member in the College of Business preferably in their area of concentration.
+Juniors and seniors in Business Administration must be advised preferably by a faculty member in their area of concentration.

 Whenever possible, students are strongly encouraged to complete coursework according to the following timetable.

 |Year||Business Administration Major|

 - Many business courses have prerequisites.
 Students should review course descriptions in the catalog before registering for courses.